Unleashing Efficiency: The Power of Process Improvement

 6. Implement changes: Select the most effective improvement ideas and implement them in the process.

-7. Monitor and measure results: Track the performance of the improved process and measure key performance indicators (KPIs) to ensure the desired outcomes are achieved.
+7. and measure results: Track the performance of the improved process and measure key performance indicators (KPIs) to ensure the desired outcomes are achieved.

 Leave a Comment